jenkinsci/conjur-credentials-plugin/CONTRIBUTING.md

-# Contributing to the conjur credentials plugin
+# Contributing to the CyberArk Secrets Manager Credentials Plugin

 ## Building from Source